aapit/bitbucket-to-github-exporter/README.md

 * REPOSITORY: The repository name (without .git)
 * DESCRIPTION: An optional repository description
 * URL: An optional meta url, or the url of the website

+# Known Issues
+This script also tries to clone the repository's wiki, if present.
+Unfortunately, it seems that GitHub requires one to manually create a Wiki page first, before it is available as a repo.
+At least you will get a permission error, so then you could create the page, and run the script again.